 As the Internet plays an ever-increasing role in banking, e-commerce, medicine, and data communications, security of data has become of paramount concern.
 To meet this emerging need, the program requires a study of basic and advanced security in both the operating systems and networking arenas.
 Preparation for industry standardized certifications in CompTIA, Network+, A+, and Security+; Microsoft Windows Client and Server; and Cisco Certified Network Associate are a major focus of the A.A.S degree program.

-Information Technology is among the fastest growing occupations for the foreseeable future.
-Based upon completion of appropriate certifications, graduates find a job market which is eagerly awaiting their resumes.
+Information technology will remain one of the fastest growing occupations for the foreseeable future.
+Based upon completion of appropriate certifications, graduates will find a job market unable to keep up with the growing demand for IT services, equaling many well-paying job opportunities.
 The employment outlook in Idaho is excellent.
 Relocation to other geographical areas offers additional opportunities.

 The work setting is as varied as the job opportunities.
 Types of work include plan, design, install, maintain, and administer local and wide area networks in business and industrial settings; implement systems security at all levels of business and industrial installations; and/or plan hardware/software desktop support.
 Work is typically housed indoors but the evolution toward wireless communications is impacting the character of the work setting.
 This career tends to involve a high level of stress due to the dynamic nature of the skills required to remain proficient, the high cost per hour of malfunctioning systems, and the critical nature of secure and dependable data communications to the success or failure of most enterprises.